 Landlord Insurance: An Annual Review Results in Best Rates

 To get the best rates, perform an annual insurance review.
 Think of this as an opportunity to get credit for everything you’ve done right as a landlord.
 A review also keeps your coverage current so you won’t have any unpleasant surprises at claim time.

-- Other changes.
 Any time something changes with your property, you should contact your insurance broker.
-In case something slipped through the cracks, your annual review should include alerting your broker to any changes in the deed.
+Your annual review should also include alerting your broker to any changes in the deed.
 Perhaps ownership transferred to a trust or corporation.
 This change can affect your insurance.
 The same applies to commercial tenant changes for mixed-use buildings.

 - Building improvements.
 Make a list, and submit it to your broker before renewal.